 The test procedure can be described in two steps as:

-Calculate Ambient Power Level
+Calculate Ambient Power Level:

-1) Connect the RX antenna to a calibrated Spectrum analyser (SA) using the same cables as in the calibration step.
+1) Connect the RX antenna to a calibrated receiver test equipment using the same cables as in the calibration step.
 Turn on the EUT control.
 Keep the EUT RF power off.
 Terminate the REF TX ant in a 50Ω load.
 See Figure 10.5.2.3A.4-1 (b).